DLibatique/CLAS199/5-creative.md

 <hr>
 ### <a name="poem">Creative Project 1: Write a Poem.</a>

 I will provide a small set of poems regarding gender or sexuality written by ancient Greek and Latin authors.
-Your goal in this creative project is to choose one author and **write a poem of 30-40 lines about gender or sexuality in their style, capturing their essence by using similar diction, poetic structure, and themes**.
-The poem’s meter is of your own choosing (even free verse!).
+Your goal in this creative project is to choose one author and **write a poem of 30-40 lines about gender or sexuality in their style, capturing their essence by using similar diction, poetic structure, and themes; also, write a short (4-5 sentence) blurb on your process -- how did you go about capturing the author's essence?** The poem’s meter is of your own choosing (even free verse!).
 The topic of the poem can be personal, drawn from your own life, or more generalized — you can create your own persona!

-The challenge of this creative project is that you are not allowed to tell me which author you are patterning your poem on — it should be self-evident from the words of your poem.
-Submit the poem with an original title (that doesn’t tell me which author or poem you are patterning your poem on) according to the submission guidelines [here]({{ site.baseurl }}4-grading#cp).
-A grade of satisfactory will be granted if I am able to tell from which poet/poem you drew your inspiration; poetic ability will not necessarily be a factor in the decision, unless it is clear that no effort was put into your poem.
+The criteria for a grade of satisfactory are as follows:
+1. The poem must be 30-40 lines long.
+2. Your blurb describing the process must be 4-5 sentences long.
+3. Your poem must have a title.
+4. Your poem (and the blurb explaining it) must adequately capture your chosen poem's poet's diction and style.
+5. Submit the poem and blurb in one file according to the submission guidelines [here]({{ site.baseurl }}4-grading#cp).

 <a href="#top" class="underline">Back to top.</a>
 <hr>

 ### <a name="art">Creative Project 2: Artistic Rendering.</a>

-**Illustrate a scene or object from any of the works we read this semester**, and **write a 5-6 sentence paragraph describing it**, as if it were on display in a museum and the paragraph is its blurb on the wall next to it.
+**Illustrate a scene or object from any of the works we read this semester**, and **write a 4-5 sentence paragraph describing it**, as if it were on display in a museum and the paragraph is its blurb on the wall next to it.
 Any medium (electronic or physical: paint, pencil, sculpture, etc.) is acceptable.
 Some suggestions include Achilles' lament over Patroclus in Homer's *Iliad* or the exposure of Lysidamus' foolishness after the 'wedding' in Plautus' *Casina*.
 I will be looking to see how (and how creatively) you render details of the text into a visual form, rather than evaluating how good of an artist you are.

+The criteria for a grade of satisfactory are as follows:
+1. The illustration must be of a scene assigned in readings for the course in the course schedule or textbook or from another reading approved beforehand by me.
+Contact me if you'd like to illustrate something that is not on the course schedule.
+2. The illustration must have a title.
+3. The paragraph describing your illustration must be 4-5 sentences long.
-A grade of satisfactory will be granted if it’s clear what scene and what details from that textual account you decided to depict in your artistic rendering.
+4. It must be clear what scene and what details from your chosen textual account you decided to depict in your artistic rendering.
+5. Submit the illustration and paragraph to me via e-mail, or, in the case of physical media, submit both physically to me either in class or in my office (Fenwick 410).

 <a href="#top" class="underline">Back to top.</a>
 <hr>